-Mike Epps talks new projects, career, family and media on “The Madd Hatta Morning Show” via 97.9’s ‘The Box’.
+In a recent Mike Epps interview, the comedian talks new projects, career, family and media.
+His exclusive one-on-one debuted on “The Madd Hatta Morning Show” via 97.9’s ‘The Box’.

 Mike Epps built his career on the foundation of a multi-faceted construct.
 He is no stranger to the fame game, acknowledging that metamorphosis is crucial in the entertainment industry.
 From big-screen hits to sold-out standup, Epps continues to reinvent himself.
 His versatility has allowed him to master his craft and maintain marketability.

-The first topic addressed, was the kangaroo in the room (metaphorically speaking).
+The first topic addressed, was the kangaroo in the room (literally).
 Earlier this month, Epps found himself in hot water surrounding allegations of a kangaroo being ‘mishandled’ on-stage during his Detroit comedy show.
 After issuing a sincere public apology, Epps continued to face backlash from some fans and media outlets.
 Clarifying his stance as an avid animal lover, Mike stood by his apology.
-“I love animals, I didn’t want to offend nobody ‘cause I am an animal lover [I’ve visited kangaroo sanctuaries in Australia].”
-Epps didn’t want to see others upset by the actions that transpired on stage, affirming that he often volunteers his time,“Three weeks before, I was in Indianapolis at the Colts Compound, where we found 5 puppies in a garbage can.
+“I love animals, I didn’t want to offend nobody ‘cause I am an animal lover.”
+Epps didn’t want to see others upset by the actions that transpired on stage, affirming that he often volunteers his time.“Three weeks before, I was in Indianapolis at the Colts Compound, where we found 5 puppies in a garbage can.
 We took those puppies and found them homes.”
 Epps admitted that the media portrayal was disheartening, but accepts it as part of the spotlight.

-On a personal note, Epps emphasized the importance of family, providing for his girls, and what being a father means to him.
+On a personal note, in his interview, Epps emphasized the importance of family.
 “I built a legacy for my kids.
 I’m trying to build something for my third generation, so I got to keep rollin’.”

 Mike Epps is a respected actor, comedy star and inspiration to communities nationwide.
 But, behind-the-scenes, he represents so much more.
 To those who truly know him, he’s a loving father, grandfather, friend, son and grandson.